-The dimension of each setback is noted in the cross sections on the next page.
+The dimension of each setback is noted on the next page.

 Building Setbacks

 The setbacks also provide a variety of volumes that break down the visual scale of the massing, and they provide terraces that are utilized for outdoor open space.